berkeley-scf/tutorial-dask-future/R-future.md

 This approach creates implicit futures, and one does not need to use `value` to get the result.

-(Note that the code here is not safe in terms of parallel randon number generation - see Section 8.)
+(Note that, as seen in the warnings, the code here is not safe in terms of parallel randon number generation - see Section 8 for more information.)

 ``` r
 library(listenv)